temporalio/documentation/docs/app-dev-context/cluster-install.md

 #### Temporalite

-You can run a local Temporal development server to develop Temporal Applications using [Temporalite](https://github.com/temporalio/temporalite).

 Temporalite is a distribution of Temporal that runs as a single process with zero runtime dependencies.
 It supports persistence to disk and in-memory mode through SQLite.

+**Prerequisites**
 Temporalite requires Go 1.18 or later.

 **Build and start Temporalite**

+The following steps start and run a Temporal Cluster.

-1. Build from source using `go install`.
+1. Build from source by using `go install`.
    ```bash
    go install github.com/temporalio/temporalite/cmd/temporalite@latest
    ```
-2. To start Temporalite locally, run the Temporalite `start` command.
+2. Start Temporalite by using the `start` command.
    ```bash
    temporalite start --namespace default
    ```
    Replace `default` with your [Namespace Name](../concepts/what-is-a-cloud-namespace-name/).

-**Results**: You should have Temporal Server running at `http://127.0.0.1:7233` and the Temporal Web UI at [`http://127.0.0.1:8233`](http://127.0.0.1:8233/namespaces/default/workflows).
+**Results**: You should have Temporal Cluster running at `http://127.0.0.1:7233` and the Temporal Web UI at [`http://127.0.0.1:8233`](http://127.0.0.1:8233/namespaces/default/workflows).

 <!-- For macOS users, if you receive the `error setting up schema: stat /Users/<user_name>/Library/Application Support/temporalite/db:` error, then create the folders `temporalite/db` in your `Application Support` library. -->